MehranSeyfi16/Elevator-Simulation/README.md

-# temp_elavator
+# Elevator_Simulation
-this is a simulation for 3 elevators handling starvation with better utilization and this is the temp repository and should be reforatted - final version is finalll.py! and do not consider others
+Final OS Project - Simulating pararell movment of 3 elevators with GUI and considering Starvation, Utilization and Internal and External requestss